ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/azure/jump_server.md

 ### Deploying Arm VMs on Azure and providing access via Jump Server
 For deploying Arm VMs on Azure and providing access via Jump Server, the Terraform configuration is broken into 4 files: `main.tf`, `variables.tf`, `outputs.tf` and `providers.tf`.

-Add the following code in `main.tf`.
 It creates an instance with OS Login configured to use as a bastion host and a private instance to use alongside the bastion host.

 ### Providers

 Tell Terraform which cloud provider we are going to connect, Azure for this example.

-Add below code in `providers.tf` file:
+Using a file editor of your choice, add the code below to a file named `providers.tf`:

 ```console
 terraform {